 But… if I hadn't been feeling my feelings for YEARS, shouldn't I beware Chesterton's Fence?
 What if not feeling my feelings was strategic!

-Here’s a sketch of the process I used again and again to unlearn:
+Here’s a sketch of the process that was used again and again to unlearn:

 1. I chose what I wanted: I wanted to be aware of all of my feelings in my body.